 Above — The chert point of the atlatl dart.
 Chert is common in limestone deposits in North Florida.
 These "heavy" darts, when cast from an atlatl, were capable of piercing steel Spanish breast plate armor.
 I have thrown this very dart hundreds of feet with the atlatl pictured above.

 Above — (Left) The white mangrove rear shaft of the dart has been carved with a concave end.
 This is done to accommodate the fit of the atlatl spur.
 (Right) The cat-like carving on the atlatl.
 The cat's "tail" is the spur which is fitted into the dart's concave end.
 The dart shaft is held in place by the thrower's thumb and index finger (the latter fits through the midpoint hole in the atlatl) and the atlatl is thrust forward with a catapulting arm action.
 Experience in launching a dart cues the caster when to release the finger-hold on the dart shaft.
 After release, the dart wobbles in flight for an instant but as energy is absorbed by the flexible shaft, it straightens, and strikes the target with remarkable accuracy.
-For an outstanding demonstration of the atlatl in use see Mel Gibson's film, Apocalypto.
+For an outstanding demonstration of the atlatl in use see Mel Gibson's 2006 film, Apocalypto.
+It is available on DVD from Netfix.

 Above — My reproduction of a Calusa shell pick.*** The white mangrove handle is 22.25-inches in length.
 The shell is a mature Sanibel Island left-handed whelk (aka a lightning whelk), (Busycon sinistrum).
 The handle is jammed through the undersized holes, then tied firmly in place with deer hide.